-The ways to treat acid reflux in your infant depends on your baby’s age and the severity of the problem.
-Lifestyle changes and simple home care are often all that is needed.
+The options for treating acid reflux in your infant depend on your baby’s age and the severity of the problem.
+Lifestyle changes and simple home care are typically the best place to start.

 Give more frequent feedings

-Feeding on demand whenever your baby appears to be hungry may also be helpful.
+Feeding on demand, or whenever your baby appears to be hungry, may also be helpful.